Technical analysis

 NO -> "Sign-in interrupted" prompts re-auth, or registration silently fails.

-issue a Temporary Access Pass.
+Access Pass.

 YES -> Continue.